 ARCUE monitored 20 sites in the Greater Melbourne region in early 2012 for the presence of freshwater long-necked turtles in collaboration with EarthWatch Australia.
 Data was recorded from turtle populations at each site including the size and weight of turtles, providing a good indication of age and the number of young turtles at a site and the health of the population.
 Monitoring sites included Elsternwick Park and Blackburn Lake, and Wylies Creek Wetlands at the Royal Botanic Gardens Cranbourne.

-A three-year survey which began in XXXX into the distribution of microbat populations in Melbourne was one of the largest and most comprehensive studies of microbats in an urban area in the world.
+A three-year survey into the distribution of microbat populations in Melbourne was one of the largest and most comprehensive studies of microbats in an urban area in the world.
 The study sought to quantify the distribution, abundance, habitat requirements and conservation status within greater Melbourne with the aim of providing urban land managers with better data to manage urban landscapes.
 Initial surveys were conducted around Studley Park, Yarra Bend and Wilson Reserve, as well as the Royal Botanic Gardens Melbourne.